EdgeFirstAI/documentation/docs/perception/dev/examples/lidar.md

         .unwrap();
     ```

-### Recieve a message
+### Receive a message

-We can now recieve a message on the subcriber.
-After recieving the message, we will need to deserialize it.
+We can now receive a message on the subscriber.
+After receiving the message, we will need to deserialize it.

 === "Python"